What is Agentic Engineering?

 Why now?

-- Engineers: Work effectively with agents without losing your edge.
+- Engineers: Learn how to work effectively with agents without losing your edge.
 See the Getting Started guide for practical workflows.

-- Team leads: Integrate these tools into existing workflows and train your teams.
-Start with Workflow Integration.
+- Team leads: Learn how to integrate these tools into existing workflows and train your teams.
+Start with Adopting Agentic Tools.

-- Executives: Make strategic decisions about AI adoption, budget, and risk.
+- Executives: Learn how to make strategic decisions about AI adoption, budget, and risk.
 The Strategic Vision section covers the business case.

 Resources